Angel0po/PA4_BON-AO/README.md

 Instru
 ```

-This will output a table like:
+This will output a table such as this:

 | Name  | GEAS | Electronics |
 |-------|------|-------------|